FatOrangeKitty/obdocs/minions.md

 | High gamble | 500 |

 ## Zalcano
 Are you ready to take on the demon underneath Prifddinas?
 Defeating Zalcano gives plenty of loot, with many gems, ores and bars to be stacked up.
-Zalcano has a requirement of 70 mining and smithing.
+The stats required to kill Zalcano are 70 mining, smithing, fishing, cooking, construction, herblore, hunter, farming, agility, and woodcutting.
 There are several boosts for Zalcano, with a small boost for extra mining and smithing levels, up to 4.95% with both 99 mining and smithing.
 Minion learning provides a maximum 16.67% boost as well as a -10% penalty for not having graceful equipped in the skilling gear setup.
 Zalcano also uses food, however, only a small amount in comparison to other activities.

 Zalcano can be started by using the `+zalcano` command.